tychen742/dataSciencePy/syllabus.md

 ### Netiquette and Communication Courtesy

-All members of the class are expected to follow rules of common courtesy in all email messages, threaded discussions and chats.
+All members of the class are expected to follow the rules of the common courtesy in all email messages, threaded discussions, and chats.

 ### Academic Honesty